HenrikSamuelsson/Tank-Challenge/README.md

 Yellow spiders - Are blind, moves forward until hitting something and the turns around 180 degrees.
 Will cause 50 fuel penalty if they hit us.

 Purple spiders - Will se us and hunt us, causes 50 fuel penalty each time they run into us.
+These spiders will primarly try to reach the same height as the tank and secondary move horizontally aginst the tank.
+This means that is generally safer to stand and shot horisontally since the majority of the spiders will attack from east or west.

+## Actions
+Actions are defined as turning, moving or fireing.

+Only one action is allowed on each run.
+Ordering multiple actions in one round will run the first ordererd action and discard all the following actions.

+An turn right or left will be actuated on the same round that it is ordered.
+This means that turning and then scanning for enemies will return the result as if the tank have already turned.

+A fired shot will hit eventual enemy in the following round.
+This means that we will always take damage if the enemy is on the way towards us and on an adjacent square.